benbudomo/rock-paper-scissors/README.md

 In this project, I will be developing a simple implementation of "Rock Paper Scissors."
 The game will be played on the browser console for now, but I will be revisiting this project in the near future to implement a front end.

-Update – Front end currently being created.
+Update – Front end complete.

 ## Information and Goals